 Structured data markup is a standard way to annotate your content so machines can understand it.
 When your web pages include structured data markup, Google (and other search engines) can use that data to index your content better, present it more prominently in search results, and surface it in new experiences like voice answers, maps, and Google Now.
 Read more

-- According to Google’s rich snippets guidelines for articles, images should be at least 696 pixels wide, and images should be in .jpg, .png, or. gif format.
+- According to Google’s rich snippets guidelines for articles, at the time of writing images should be at least 1200 pixels wide, and images should be in .jpg, .png, or. gif format.
 So you would want to make sure that your featured images for articles meet minimum size requirement.
 If you do not have featured image, make sure to add default image in Theme Options/Blog settings.
 If your images are smaller than recommended size, they will still be added to structured data and no error will be shown, however it is always better to follow recommendations.

 Websites can be tested for structured data markup here: https://developers.google.com/structured-data/testing-tool/.